Code-MonkeyZhang/ticktick-mcp/README.md

 - "Show me all high priority tasks"
 - "What tasks in my inbox are due this week?"
 - "Search for 'project alpha' in high priority tasks"

-### GTD Workflow

-Following David Allen's "Getting Things Done" framework, manage an Engaged and Next actions.

-- Engaged will retrieve tasks of high priority, due today or overdue.
-- Next will retrieve medium priority or due tomorrow.
-- Break down complex actions into smaller actions with batch_creation

-For example:

-- "Time block the rest of my day from 2-8pm with items from my engaged list"
-- "Walk me through my next actions and help my identify what I should focus on tomorrow?"
-- "Break down this project into 5 smaller actionable tasks"

 ## Testing